handracs2007/sites/blog/sbootnative/index.md

 </pre>

 #### Running MariaDB
 Now that we have the MariaDB installed in our Docker, let's run it using `docker run -e MARIADB_ROOT_PASSWORD=foo123 --rm --name mariadb -p3306:3306 mariadb`.
 Using this command, you should have a MariaDB server running in your workstation listening at port 3306.
-The `root` password is `foo123` (obvisouly don't do it in production) as specified in the command.
+The `root` password is `foo123` (obviously don't do it in production) as specified in the command.
 You may change it to something else based on your needs.

 You should see output like below:
 <pre>